-Stand Alone VET Subjects Senior VET Subject Prerequisite ICT101115 Certificate I in Information, Digital Media & Technology No pre-requisite is required.
-ICT20115 Certificate II in Information, Digital Media & Technology Two pre-requisite is required.
-SIT20416 Certificate II in Kitchen Operations Should have completed at least one semester of Junior Home Economics.
+Stand Alone VET Subjects SENIOR VET SUBJECT PREREQUISITE ICT101115 Certificate I in Information, Digital Media & Technology No pre-requisite is required.
+ICT20115 Certificate II in Information, Digital Media & Technology SIT20416 Certificate II in Kitchen Operations Should have completed at least one semester of Junior Home Economics.
 BSB20115 Certificate II in Business Certificate III in Business No pre-requisite is required.
 MEM20413 Certificate II in Engineering Pathways Should have undertaken a Metalwork subject in Year 9 or 10.
 CPC10111 Certificate I in Construction Should have undertaken a Woodwork subject in Year 9 or 10.